Silver carbonate

 Silver carbonate is the chemical compound with the formula Ag_{2}CO_{3}.
 This salt is yellow but typical samples are grayish due to the presence of elemental silver.
 It is poorly soluble in water, like most transition metal carbonates.

 Preparation and reactions

 Silver carbonate can be prepared by combining aqueous solutions of sodium carbonate with a deficiency of silver nitrate.

 Freshly prepared silver carbonate is colourless, but the solid quickly turns yellow.

 Silver carbonate reacts with ammonia to give the diamminesilver(I) ([Ag(NH_{3})_{2}]^{+}) complex ion.
-Like other diamminesilver(I) solutions, including Tollen's reagent, there is a possibility that explosive Silver nitride may precipitate out of the solution.
+Like other diamminesilver(I) solutions, including Tollens' reagent, there is a possibility that explosive Silver nitride may precipitate out of the solution.
 Silver nitride was previously known as fulminating silver but due to confusions with silver fulminate it has been discontinued by the IUPAC.

 With hydrofluoric acid, it gives silver fluoride.

 The thermal conversion of silver carbonate to silver metal proceeds via formation of silver oxide: